nuclio/nuclio/docs/tasks/configuring-a-platform.md

 All metric sinks support the following fields:

-- `kind`: The kind of output
+- `kind` - The kind of output
-- `url`: The URL at which the sink resides
+- `url` - The URL at which the sink resides
-- `attributes`: Kind specific attributes
+- `attributes` - Kind specific attributes

 <a id="metric-sink-prometheusPush"></a>
 ##### Prometheus push (`prometheusPush`)

-- `url`: The URL at which the push proxy resides
+- `url` - The URL at which the push proxy resides
-- `attributes.jobName`: The Prometheus job name
+- `attributes.jobName` - The Prometheus job name
-- `attributes.instanceName`: The Prometheus instance name
+- `attributes.instanceName` - The Prometheus instance name
-- `attributes.interval`: A string holding the interval to which the push occurs such as "10s", "1h" or "2h45m".
+- `attributes.interval` - A string holding the interval to which the push occurs such as "10s", "1h" or "2h45m".
     Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"

 <a id="metric-sink-prometheusPull"></a>
 ##### Prometheus pull (`prometheusPull`)

-- `url`: The URL at which the HTTP listener serves pull requests
+- `url` - The URL at which the HTTP listener serves pull requests
-- `attributes.jobName`: The Prometheus job name
+- `attributes.jobName` - The Prometheus job name
-- `attributes.instanceName`: The Prometheus instance name
+- `attributes.instanceName` - The Prometheus instance name

 <a id="metric-sink-appinsights"></a>
 ##### Azure Application Insights (`appinsights`)

-- `attributes.interval`: A string holding the interval to which the push occurs such as "10s", "1h" or "2h45m".
+- `attributes.interval` - A string holding the interval to which the push occurs such as "10s", "1h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"
-- `attributes.instrumentationKey`: The instrumentation key from Azure
+- `attributes.instrumentationKey` - The instrumentation key from Azure
-- `attributes.maxBatchSize`: Max number of records to batch together before sending to Azure (defaults to 1024)
+- `attributes.maxBatchSize` - Max number of records to batch together before sending to Azure (defaults to 1024)
-- `attributes.maxBatchInterval`: Time to wait for maxBatchSize records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever's gathered will be sent towards Azure (defaults to 3s)
+- `attributes.maxBatchInterval` - Time to wait for maxBatchSize records (valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"), after which whatever's gathered will be sent towards Azure (defaults to 3s)

 <a id="webAdmin"></a>
 ### Webadmin (`webAdmin`)

 Functions can optionally serve requests to get and update their configuration via HTTP.
 By default this is enabled at address `:8081` but can be overridden by the configuration:

-- `enabled`: Whether or not to listen to requests. `true`, by default
+- `enabled` - Whether or not to listen to requests. `true`, by default
-- `listenAddress`: The address to listen on. `:8081`, by default
+- `listenAddress` - The address to listen on. `:8081`, by default

 For example, the following configuration can be used listen on port `:10000`: